+6281808995555

 Uniqueness of Batuan Temple

-Batuan Temple unique in its architectural style, which is a fine example of traditional Balinese design.
-The temple intricate carvings and stone reliefs depict stories from Hindu mythology, adding a rich layer of cultural and spiritual meaning to the site.
-Its layout, following the Tri Kahyangan concept, showcases the harmony between the spiritual and physical realms in Balinese culture.
-The temple is also known for its natural integration with the surrounding environment, blending harmoniously with the lush landscapes of Batuan Village.
+Its layout follows the Tri Kahyangan concept, symbolizing the harmony between the spiritual and physical realms in Balinese culture.
+Additionally, the temple is known for its seamless integration with the surrounding environment, blending beautifully with the lush landscapes of Batuan Village, which enhances its serene and sacred atmosphere.

 Location Batuan Temple